geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 - **[Symbolic Engine](#sieds_lykles-010311)**: A bug in symbolic simplification has been fixed and the PR is ready to be merged again.
 A new fuzzer is uncovering edge cases, particularly around integer overflow in symbolic comparisons.
 The consensus is to treat overflow as an implementation detail and keep the high-level symbolic rules abstract.

-- **[Bounties](#chenyu-011123)**: Flata has completed the ONNX Runtime rewrite bounty and is now debugging its performance.
+- **[Bounties](#chenyu-011123)**: Flata has completed the retinanet rewrite bounty and is now debugging its performance.
 Geohot clarified the `setitem` bounty, explaining the goal is to generate a single kernel with multiple individual store operations, not a loop.

 ### Transcript